Mastering IT Contract Reviews: A Guide for Technology Leaders

 Return and deletion are documented.
 When the engagement ends, data must be returned in a usable format and securely deleted — with confirmation.

-It’s not about distrusting vendors — it’s about recognizing that in an AI-driven world, data is fuel, and once it leaves your hands, you can’t control where it goes.
+It’s not about distrusting vendors; it’s about recognizing that in an AI-driven world, data is fuel.
+Once it leaves your hands, you can’t control where it goes.

 3. Exit and Transition Plans